pmcharrison/psynet-mirror/docs/trial_overview.rst

-For designing an experiment where trials are organised into networks, you can still use the original :class:`~dlgr_utils.trial.main.Trial` class, but we recommend you use (either directly or subclassing) the :class:`~dlgr_utils.trial.main.NetworkTrialGenerator` class as the trial generator, and the :class:`~dlgr_utils.trial.main.TrialNetwork` class for the networks.
+For designing an experiment where trials are organised into networks, you can still use the original :class:`~dlgr_utils.trial.main.Trial` class, but we recommend you use (either directly or subclassing) the :class:`~dlgr_utils.trial.main.NetworkTrialMaker` class as the trial maker, and the :class:`~dlgr_utils.trial.main.TrialNetwork` class for the networks.
 These classes automate certain